FledPaul/intan/README.md

   <a href="https://github.com/fledpaul/cenera">
     <img src="img/Antio.png" height="150" width="427.5">
   </a>
-    <h3 align="center">Antio - Analyze, Save, Evaluate</h3>
+    <h3 align="center">Intan - Analyze, Save, Evaluate</h3>
   <p align="center">
-    With Antio you can easily and quickly find information about an IP address.
+    With Intan you can easily and quickly find information about an IP address.
 No matter if location, provider, city & more.
     <br/>
     <a href="https://fled.dev/antio"><strong>View Details»</strong></a>
     <br/>